stippi/voice-assistant/README.md

 ## Done

+- [x] Switch to redirect login flow for signing into Google, like with Spotify.
+  This allows to continuously fetch a new access token with the refresh token.
 - [x] Optional integrate Google Calendar API
 - [X] Add Spotify integration (in progress)
   - [x] Spotify auth flow